MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 ___
 # Folder Structure
+Giving the file size limitations of GitHub, only smaller files are stored here and the rest are stored on Graham.
+The files can be synced with the local machine via the respective push/pull bash scripts included in the Data/Raw and Model folders.

-The general rule for file sizes on GitHub is:
+Fore reference, the general rule for file sizes on GitHub is:
 - Repositories should be < 1 GB
 - Files must be < 100 MB

-The files in these folders are stored on Graham and can be synced with the local machine via the respective push/pull bash scripts included in the Data/Raw and Model folders.

 ## Code
 - Includes pre- and post-processing scripts used in the project